 INTERACTION DESIGN, ANIMATIONS, 2016-2018

-Every time I have an idea for an animation, transition, or layout, I try to visualize it as a new product or part of a given user experience that I am trying to improve.
-I immediately think of the user interaction behind every touch or click, and the next step is always pen, paper, and chicken scratch drawings followed right away by high fidelity mockups and prototyping.
+Whenever I have an idea for an animation, transition, or layout, I try to visualize it as a new product or part of a given user experience that I am trying to improve.
+I immediately think of the user interaction behind every touch or click.
+The next step is always pen, paper, and chicken scratch drawings, followed by high fidelity mockups and prototyping.

 These projects were created with Sketch, InVision Studio, and Principle.
 I made the source files available for download so that anyone can use them in personal and commercial projects.
 Feel free to create your versions of these designs.
 Choose the prototypes you like to download below, and I hope you have fun!